ome/omero-guide-figure/docs/omero_figure_move.rst

     has the Figure ID ``79828``.

 #.
 Repeat the step above for all the Figures containing the images you want to move.
+Retain the Figure IDs (for example saving them as a text document) for later use.

 #.
 Go back to the tab with OMERO.web, create a new Dataset and select it.